E-r-1-c/networking-labs/README.md

 ## Lab Approach

-Each lab focuses on a clear networking problem and includes:
+Each lab focuses on one or more networking topic and shows how it is configured, verified, and tested in a working topology.

+Labs generally include:

-- A network topology and addressing plan
+- Network topology and addressing
-- The main device configurations
+- Device configurations
-- Commands used to verify operation
+- Verification commands
-- Connectivity and traffic-path testing
+- Connectivity testing
 - Failure and recovery testing where appropriate
-- Key takeaways from the completed lab
+- Key takeaways

-The goal is not only to make the network work, but to understand why traffic follows a certain path, how the devices make decisions, and what changes when part of the network fails.
+The goal is to clearly show what was built, how it was configured, and how I verified that it worked.

 ---